-This HBO documentary paints a gloomy future but also highlights potential ways we can save the planet.
+This HBO documentary paints a gloomy future but also highlights potential ways we can save the planet

 In general documentaries about climate change are sobering and somewhat scary – which is, of course, their intention as they try to frighten people into action.
 I usually end up feeling in need of a stiff drink by the end.
 “Ice on Fire”, produced and voiced-over by actor and environmental activist Leonardo Di Capro, is no different but it does have some enlightening moments that provide us with some opportunities to reverse the direction mankind is heading with respect to climate change and how to live in a more sustainable way.

 The story starts with a researcher driving to the top of a snow-covered peak in the Colorado Rockies to collect samples of the “atmosphere” to measure the concentrations of carbon dioxide (CO2) and other gases.
 She has been doing this for decades and when she first started the concentrations were around 350ppm now they are in excess of 410ppm.
-The concentrations of CO2 are one of the main drivers in the rise in global temperatures.
+The concentrations of CO2 are one of the main drivers of the rise in global temperatures.

 The documentary goes on to talk about the impacts on the planet of rising global temperatures from what happens when the rise is 1.5 degrees centigrade (the target temperature agreed at the Paris accord on climate change) to rises of 5 degrees when the polar ice caps melt and sea levels rise by 250 feet and the central parts of the planet become unliveable.
 Very, very scary.